-- o American Indian or Alaska Native A person having origins in any of the original peoples of North and South America (including Central America) and who maintains cultural identification through tribal affiliation or community recognition. - o Asian A person having origins in any of the original peoples of the Far East, Southeast Asia, or the Indian subcontinent, including Cambodia, China, India, Japan, Korea, Malaysia, Pakistan, the Philippine Islands, Thailand, and Vietnam. - o Black or African American A person having origins in any of the black racial groups of Africa. - o Native Hawaiian/Other Pacific Islander A person having origins in any of the original peoples of Hawaii, Guam, Samoa, or other Pacific Islands. - o White A person having origins in any of the original peoples of Europe, North Africa, or the Middle East. - Hispanic or Latino : Student A person s having origins who appear to belong, identify with, or are regarded in the community as Hispanic or Latino, regardless of whether the person students also consider themselves to belong to, identify with, or are regarded in the community as belonging to an American Indian/Alaska Native, Asian, Black or African American, Native Hawaiian/Other Pacific Islander, or White race. - o Multiracial A person having origins with more than one racial/ethnic group.
+- o American Indian or Alaska Native A person having origins in any of the original peoples of North and South America (including Central America) and who maintains cultural identification through tribal affiliation or community recognition. - o Asian A person having origins in any of the original peoples of the Far East, Southeast Asia, or the Indian subcontinent, including Cambodia, China, India, Japan, Korea, Malaysia, Pakistan, the Philippine Islands, Thailand, and Vietnam. - o Black or African American A person having origins in any of the black racial groups of Africa. - o Native Hawaiian/Other Pacific Islander A person having origins in any of the original peoples of Hawaii, Guam, Samoa, or other Pacific Islands. - o White A person having origins in any of the original peoples of Europe, North Africa, or the Middle East. - Hispanic or Latino A person having origins with, or are regarded in the community as Hispanic or Latino, regardless of whether the person also consider themselves to belong to, identify with, or are regarded in the community as belonging to an American Indian/Alaska Native, Asian, Black or African American, Native Hawaiian/Other Pacific Islander, or White race. - o Multiracial A person having origins with more than one racial/ethnic group.